A (Agnetha Fältskog album): Background

-Song information

 The lead single from the album was "When You Really Loved Someone", which was released worldwide on 11 March 2013 as a digital download, with a CD single following on 15 April.
 A video clip for the song was filmed in late 2012, with Max Fowler and Camilla Rowling co-starring with Fältskog.
 In Germany and Austria the lead single was "The One Who Loves You Now", also released on 11 March 2013.

 The track "I Should've Followed You Home" is a duet recorded with Gary Barlow of the British group Take That.
 Both artists recorded their vocal parts separately, as Fältskog was on holiday at the time of Barlow's recording session.
 Nevertheless, Fältskog stated, "I think our voices work so well together."
 The song had its radio premiere on 21 April on a Dutch radio station.

 "I Was a Flower" is a string-attached piano ballad, produced and performed in a theatrical way.
 On 22 April, the song was made available for download only through Amazon.

 "I Keep Them on the Floor Beside My Bed" is the first track Fältskog has written herself that has been released since "I Won't Let You Go"—the lead single from her 1985 album Eyes of a Woman—and its B-side "You're There".
 Fältskog commented, "Jorgen kept saying 'You have to write a song for this record'.
 I hadn't written any music for a long, long time.
 But I sat at the piano and suddenly it was there.
 A friend of mine said a lovely thing: 'It's in your spine.
 Even if you feel tired, when it's time, it will be there'."

 Other tracks on the album include the contemplative "Bubble", the disco "Dance Your Pain Away", the pop "Back on Your Radio", and the piano-led "Past Forever".